lizNe/lizNe.github.io/README.md

 ## Project Description

-BookMark-It is a dyslexia friendly web-platform tailored for new authors, providing a hub for self-publishing, personal profile creation, book promotion, and a partaking in insightful discussions with fellow authors fostering a collaborative environment.
-Here, authors have a platform to upload their work and 100% of the profits flow back to the authors, allowing them to reap the rewards of their hard work.
-The platform is designed to be dyslexia-friendly and accessible for all users and authors with learning disabilities.
-Users can delve into free PDF previews of books, exploring the content before deciding to purchase.
-It will give authors a chance to establish their identity, despite the hurdles of traditional publishing.
+BookMark-It: Revolutionizing the publishing scene for new authors, this dyslexia-friendly web platform is a comprehensive hub for self-publishing, personal profile creation, book promotion, and engaging discussions.
+Authors retain 100% of their profits, fostering a supportive and collaborative environment.
+With a focus on accessibility and availability to a wide range of books, BookMark-It empowers all users, especially those with learning disabilities.
+BookMark-It provides authors with the opportunity to establish their unique identity and overcome the challenges of traditional publishing.